Call For a Free Consultation* (281) 777-1236

 Nowadays, after a case is denied, USCIS will usually refer the case to Immigration and Customs Enforcement (ICE) and the Executive Office of Immigration Review (EOIR) within 3-6 months.
 This means that if you do not file an appeal/motion or refile your case, you will likely be placed in removal/deportation proceedings.

-For more information on What is Form I-290B, Notice of Appeal or Motion, a free initial consultation is your next best step.
+For more information on What is Form I-290B, Notice of Appeal or Motion, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (281) 777-1236 today.
 We have two convenient locations in north and south Houston, Texas.

 Call For A Free Consultation*